ansys/scade-design-rules/doc/source/rules/naming/name_of_default_enum_value_shall_end_with.rst

 Verification
 ------------
-The rule registers to enum values bearing the ``default`` pragma.
+The rule registers to enumeration values bearing the ``default`` pragma.
 It raises a violation when the element name does not end with the expected suffix.

   Message: ``Enum value name does not end with <parameter>``

 Resolution
 ----------
-Rename the offending enum value.
+Rename the offending enumeration value.

 Customization
 -------------